civol/HDLRuby/README.md

 end
 ```

-The description above is straightforward, but it would be necessary to rewrite it if another circuit with different bit widths or coefficients is to be designed.
-Moreover, if the number of coefficients is large an error in the expression will be easy to make and hard to find.
-A better approach would be to use a generic description of such a circuit as follows:
+This works, but lacks flexibility.
+Changing the bit width or coefficients requires rewriting the entire module.
+It also becomes error-prone with large coefficient sets.

+A better approach is to create a generic system:

 ```ruby
 system :sumprod do |typ,coefs|